nilsgumpfer/experiment-environment-ecg-ai/README.md

 ## Setup

 For usage of this environment, you require a linux-based server with enough memory (>64GB) and optional GPUs.
 The environment supports Ubuntu >= 16.04 and can be used with NVIDIA-based GPUs, e.g. on a DGX server.
 To install all required software and python packages, run `sudo bash install_requirements.sh`.
-To download the PTB-XL database as used in the example experiment `ptbxl_proof_of_concept_2_class.ini`, run `bash download_ptbxl.sh`.
+To download the PTB-XL database as used in the example experiment `ptbxl_poc.ini`, run `bash download_ptbxl.sh`.

 ## Concept